 These 5 Things Can Ruin Your Proposal

 It’s all about the momentum.
-You want your proposal to be spontaneous and you want your plan to be flexible.
-Sure, having a band start with a specific song is great but what if they’re late or if they mess it up?
-The more elements you include in this “perfect” proposal, the more likely it is that something will go wrong.
+You want your proposal to be spontaneous and your plan to be flexible.
+Sure, having a band start with a specific song is excellent, but what if they’re late or mess it up?
+The more elements you include in this “perfect” proposal, the more likely something will go wrong.
 Also, keep in mind that there are things that you can’t control, and proposing outdoors in October and putting all your hopes into the idea that there won’t be rain is quite ridiculous.

-Instead, you should keep it simple.
+Instead, it would be best if you kept it simple.
 Pick a restaurant, get a ring, and propose.
-Plan a small speech but it’s just as good for you to speak from the heart.
-You can have the plan to do so during or after a desert but as long as parameters are simple, there are not many points at which something can go critically wrong.
+Plan a small speech, but speaking from the heart is just as good for you.
+You can have the plan to do so during or after a desert, but as long as the parameters are simple, there are not many points at which something can go critically wrong.
 Remember, if it’s the right person, there’s no way to ask it wrong.

-So, before a proposal, you need to make sure that both of you are on the same page.
-You need to make sure that this is a person whom you want to spend the rest of your life with and you want her to feel the same.
-The most important thing to keep in mind is that while you may drop or misplace the ring, the worst thing that can happen is for her to say no. While it’s normal for your heart to race while asking the question, the reality is that you should already know the answer before proposing.
+So, before a proposal, you must ensure you are on the same page.
+It would be best if you made sure that this is a person with whom you want to spend the rest of your life and that you want her to feel the same.
+The most important thing to remember is that while you may drop or misplace the ring, the worst thing to happen is for her to say no. While it’s normal for your heart to race while asking the question, the reality is that you should already know the answer before proposing.

 While looking for a diamond engagement ring, you need to consider two different factors.
-The first one is that your SO will wear it for quite a while, which is why you need to choose something that she’ll be proud to display.
-Second, you need to consider the fact that you also need to hide it in order not to “ruin” the proposal.
+The first one is that your SO will wear it for quite a while, so you need to choose something she’ll be proud to display.
+Second, you need to consider that you also need to hide it so as not to “ruin” the proposal.

-The reason why we used the term ruin lightly is that while it will ruin the event itself, it’s not the worst-case scenario.
+We used the term ruin lightly because while it will ruin the event itself, it’s not the worst-case scenario.

 The scenarios that you’re facing are:

-• She sees it and pretends as if nothing happened (in order not to make you feel bad).
-In this scenario, the surprise is ruined which was the whole point.
+- She sees it and pretends as if nothing happened (to make you feel bad).
+In this scenario, the surprise is ruined, which is the whole point.

-Either way, while shopping, think about the container and the places to conceal it, as well.
-Also, you don’t have to go too crazy with it.
+Either way, while shopping, think about the container and the places to conceal it.
+Also, you don’t have to go too wild with it.

-Consulting others before making a major life decision can be a good idea.
-However, the more people know, the more likely it is that someone will slip the beans.
-This ruins the surprise but it also makes you look too self-reliant.
+Consulting others before making a significant life decision can be a good idea.
+However, the more people know, the more likely someone will slip the beans.
+This ruins the surprise, but it also makes you look too self-reliant.
 It may also appear as if you’re looking for too much approval, which doesn’t leave too good of an impression.
 The more you can do on your own, the better.

-Keep in mind that sometimes you might need assistance from some of her friends, however, you need to figure out which of them can be trusted with a secret.
+Remember that sometimes you might need assistance from some of her friends.
+However, it would be best if you determine you can be trusted with a secret.
 Chances are that your fiancée-to-be already hinted at this earlier in the conversation.
 On the other hand, if you don’t know her friends that well, chances are that the engagement itself is a bit premature.

-The reason why this is so important is that you want them to feel like you’re doing it for them (which you are).
-By making it generic, the message that you’re sending is that you want to get married and you don’t care too much about who with.
-You need to understand where they’re coming from and honor any boundaries that they’ve previously set.
+This is so important because you want them to feel like you’re doing it for them (which you are).
+By making it generic, you’re sending the message that you want to get married and don’t care too much about who you are with.
+You need to understand their origin and honour any boundaries they’ve previously set.

-Some people make a mistake and propose too much about themselves.
+Some people make mistakes and propose too much about themselves.
 This ego-centric approach is not a very good idea.
-Instead, try to show them that they’re special to you and give them a reason why (even if it’s hard to put into words/gestures).
+Instead, try to show them that they’re unique to you and give them a reason why (even if it’s hard to put into words/gestures).
 Overall, make it about the other person.

 Final Thoughts

-At the end of the day, if it’s the right person, she would be willing to tolerate any ceremonial mistake that you make during the proposal.
-However, the very fact that she’s willing to look past that means that she’s even more deserving of a perfect proposal.
-It’s a bit paradoxical but it still makes sense, right?
+Ultimately, if it’s the right person, she would be willing to tolerate any ceremonial mistake you make during the proposal.
+However, the fact that she’s willing to look past that means she’s even more deserving of a perfect proposal.
+It’s a bit paradoxical, but it still makes sense.
 While things can go wrong unexpectedly, paying attention to these five areas alone can make a difference.